University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 **I have used arbitrary coordinate values 12045-12345 in the example below, you will need to use your own coordinates.**

-`samtools` should be already installed on your VMs and you can use it to extract the subsequence you want from the genome.
+`samtools` should be already installed on your VMs and you should be able use it from within the `conda blast` environment to extract the subsequence you want from the genome.

 ```bash